Fix Vacuum Cleaner Not Turning On: 5 Common Issues

 • Check Your Circuit Breaker: If the outlet is dead, head to your home’s electrical panel.
 Look for a switch that is flipped to the “OFF” position or is stuck in the middle.
 Flip it firmly back to the “ON” position.
 If it immediately trips again, you may have a larger electrical issue that needs a professional.

 If your vacuum still has no power after confirming the outlet is working, it’s time to move on to the machine itself.
+For shop curated vacuum cleaner on this site.

 Step 2: A Close Inspection of the Power Cord